velojoy is a growing online resource for city cyclists and those interested in getting started.

 Everything in New York City is big and vibrant, including a cycling scene that’s changing the beat of our city streets.
 Riding a bicycle here is an everyday adventure, a revelation of style and street-smart strategies, and a much-discussed enterprise as cycling rolls toward full integration into the urban transportation system.

 We love it all — and that inspires our focus on engaging people in the joys of using a bicycle for transportation and fun. velojoy is updated 3 – 4 times per week.
 You’ll find posts about the practical topics that you care about, like hauling stuff around with ease, worry-free all-weather riding, safe-riding techniques, keeping it social and looking great on the road, plus inspiring profiles of New York City cyclists.
-On Fridays, our seatpost dispatch is packed with upcoming events and link love.

 Meet the velojoy editorial team:

 Susi (founder) is a marketing consultant, writer and passionate city and road cyclist.
 Susi’s everyday bicycle is a black Kona Dew Drop that she won in a raffle to benefit the advocacy group Transportation Alternatives.
 When the occasion calls for a skirt and fancy footwear, she rides a midnight-blue Pashley Britannia; her weekend ride is Serotta Ottrott SE.
 Susi has written about cycling for Momentum Magazine, Bicycling Magazine, Refinery29.com and Avenue.